1. Executive Summary

 3. Focused Expansion Over Volume

 Rather than pursuing a volume-based model of 50–100 sites, the strategy focuses on an initial group of 5–10 tightly scoped supporting properties.
 Each is selected based on keyword opportunity, intent clarity, and its ability to stand as a credible asset in its own right.
-This more conservative approach gives the studio a stronger foundation for sustainable rankings, better conversion potential, and a more resilient long-term SEO strategy.
+This conservative approach gives the studio a stronger foundation for sustainable rankings, better conversion potential, and a more resilient long-term SEO strategy.

 4. Controlled Distribution of Authority

-This approach is designed to protect the momentum of the flagship site, not compete with it.
 By keeping the supporting network focused and using cross-linking strategically, the ecosystem can expand keyword reach while still reinforcing the main domain as the central brand and conversion hub.

 5. Cannibalization Is Controlled Through Clear Keyword Mapping